A9u3ybaCyb3r/Ethical-Hacking-Lab/README.md

 ![image](https://github.com/user-attachments/assets/9cf482b6-64c7-48be-8248-fe25ad5868eb)

 4. Click OK and now you can start the machine.
-Use the default credentials of kali:kali
+Use the default credentials of *kali:kali*

 ![image](https://github.com/user-attachments/assets/919a0fe4-12fe-4847-acad-0180f51a77b8)

 5. Open the terminal to see if we are on the LAN network.
 Our IP Address should be 10.19.19.X/24.
-Later we can set up the IP Address that we you want later.
+Later we can set up the IP Address that we want later.

 image here

 ### Configuring the pfSense firewall

-1. Log into the web portal in your Kali machine to: https://10.19.19.1
+1. Log into the web portal (firefox for me) in your Kali machine to: https://10.19.19.1

 image here